I’m excited to share with you TWO freelancer case studies featuring students from my freelancer e-courses today!

 Second, in these freelancer case studies, you can see that getting step-by-step (actionable!) tips and resources are fundamental to getting past the overwhelm and actually making progress with your business… as well as giving yourself a confidence boost (which can in turn correspond to being able to increase your rates).

 Third, I love that Elizabeth was able to take everything that she learned from this e-course to start two rather different businesses: freelance editing and artwork commissions!
-That’s because the methods taught in Set Yourself Up For Freelancing Success are designed in such away that they can be used for any kind of freelance business.
+That’s because the methods taught in my freelancer e-courses are designed in such away that they can be used for any kind of freelance business.